 6. How many points will go on my driver’s license?

 A first-time violation of handling a wireless device behind the wheel carries no demerit points.
-But for a second or successive offense, the Nevada DMV will put four (4) points on the person’s driver’s license.
+But for a second or successive violation, the Nevada DMV will put four (4) points on the person’s driver’s license.
 These points stay on the person’s license for one (1) full year.

 Note that accruing twelve (12) or more demerit points will result in a six (6) month license suspension.4

 7. Do I have to do traffic school?

 8. What happens if I ignore my ticket?

 Defendants who miss court or civil penalty payments get a 30-day grace period before the the judge will issue a bench warrant.
 And if the defendant misses a payment, the judge may not issue a bench warrant until the defendant is given the option to do community service instead and then fails to do it.